Get More Applicants – Without Increasing Wages

 • Ask for the applicants’ expectations of the position – see what you can do to meet them

-• Offer to flex their schedules to meet their work/life needs
+• Consider how you might flex their schedules to meet their work/life needs

-• Offer professional or career development training – let applicants know you’re interested in their long-term career objectives
+• Provide professional or career development training – let applicants know you’re interested in their long-term career objectives

-• Offer a snack during a break time – food is always popular
+• Offer a snack during break time – food is always popular

 • Show appreciation to the applicants (as well as everyone on your team)

-Involve your entire staff in being part of the solution to this challenge.
+Involve your entire staff to get more applicants.
 Start a Culture Committee to make small improvements in your workplace.
 People love to share what they helped create and are proud of.
+You haven’t peaked yet!